 The definitions used below are to assist in completing the Expenditure or Appropriation Report and are not mandatory.
-The source of the definitions is the Uniform Accounting System Manual for Florida Counties, 2011 edition, prepared by the State of Florida, Department of Financial Services, Bureau of Local Government.
+The source of the definitions is the Uniform Accounting System Manual 2022 Edition for Florida Local Governments Effective Beginning Fiscal Year 2021-22 (as of August 2022) prepared by the State of Florida, Department of Financial Services, Bureau of Financial Reporting.

-- 10 Personnel Services Expense for salaries, wages and related employee benefits provided for all persons employed by the reporting entity whether on full-time, part-time, temporary or seasonal basis; represents the total of all expenditures for libraries in sub-object classifications 11 through 29 as defined in the Uniform Accounting System Manual. - 30 Operating Expenses Expenditures for goods and services which primarily benefit the current period and are not defined as personal services or capital outlays; includes all expenditures for libraries in subobject classifications 31 through 59 as defined in the Uniform Accounting System Manual. - 60 Capital Outlay Outlays for the acquisition of or addition to fixed assets; includes all expenditures for libraries in sub-object classifications 61 through 68 as defined in the Uniform Accounting System Manual.
+10 Personnel Services - Expense for salaries, wages and related employee benefits provided for all persons employed by the reporting entity whether on full-time, part-time, temporary or seasonal basis; represents the total of all expenditures for libraries in sub-object classifications 11 through 29 as defined in the Uniform Accounting System Manual.

+30 Operating Expenses - Expenditures for goods and services which primarily benefit the current period and are not defined as personal services or capital outlays; includes all expenditures for libraries in subobject classifications 31 through 59 as defined in the Uniform Accounting System Manual.
+60 Capital Outlay - Outlays for the acquisition of or addition to fixed assets; includes all expenditures for libraries in sub-object classifications 61 through 68 as defined in the Uniform Accounting System Manual.